 We also require volunteers, affiliates and students who interact with K-12 student populations to take the training.

-For any questions regarding discrimination and harassment, the education and training programs, or reporting procedures, please contact the Office of Discrimination and Harassment at 303-492-2127.
-The Guidelines for Filing a Complaint of Sexual Assault or Sexual Harassment provide detailed information on how to file a complaint and includes a listing of victim resources for faculty, staff and students.
+For any questions regarding discrimination and harassment policies, reporting procedures, or education, prevention and training programs, please call the Office of Discrimination and Harassment at 303-492-2127, visit the Office of Discrimination and Harassment website, or email Director Simons directly at email@example.com.
+Our Guidelines for Filing a Complaint of Sexual Assault or Sexual Harassment also provide detailed information and a listing of support and advocacy resources for faculty, staff and students.

 Thank you for your leadership and cooperation to create a welcoming environment and respectful climate for everyone in our campus community.